 Prior to joining the firm, Brodie was an attorney in the Raleigh, North Carolina office of one of the largest international labor and employment firms in the world.

 Brodie was recognized by The Best Lawyers in America® in 2023 in the area of Management Employment Law.
 He was also recognized as one of the "Best Lawyers: Ones to Watch" in 2021 for Labor and Employment Litigation and again in 2022 for Management Labor and Employment Law and Labor and Employment Litigation by The Best Lawyers in America®.
-He was named a North Carolina "Legal Elite" in 2016-2021 for Employment Litigation by Business North Carolina magazine.
-Brodie was recognized as a North Carolina “Rising Star” in the area of Employment Litigation: Defense in 2018-2021 by Super Lawyers magazine.
+Brodie was named a North Carolina "Legal Elite" in 2016-2023 for Employment Litigation by Business North Carolina magazine.
+He was recognized as a North Carolina “Rising Star” in the area of Employment Litigation: Defense in 2018-2022 by Super Lawyers magazine.
 North Carolina Lawyers Weekly named Brodie to its "Power List 2021" for Employment Law.

 *Obtained a complete trial victory for the defense in a $5 million restrictive covenant case involving competing pharmaceutical consulting firms in U.S. District Court for the Eastern District of North Carolina.

 *Obtained outright early dismissal in federal court in Virginia for one of the country’s largest defense manufacturing firms in whistleblower case alleging violations of the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Consumer Protection Act.

 *Victorious in oral argument before the North Carolina Court of Appeals, convincing the court to uphold early dismissal of multi-claim employment complaint filed against large U.S. company operating chain of boating supply and fishing retail stores.